overfl0/Pythia/README.md

 - Any Python 3 installation
 - Visual Studio Community 2019
-- WSL2 with Docker installed and configured
+- WSL2 with clang and Docker installed and configured
 - MakePBO

 Building